devrais/Warehouse/README.md

 ./yii employee/load-employees
 ~~~

-If on Windows using XAMPP bash:
+If on Windows using XAMPP shell:

 ~~~
 php yii employee/load-employees